10 Standard Types of Stanza Forms in Poetry

 Types of Stanza Forms

-Stanza forms are composed by poets all over the world all the time with some being unnamed as yet.
+Poets all over the world compose different types of stanzas all the time with some being unnamed as yet.
 Stanza forms have acquired a name because of the number of lines per stanza.
 However, other variations of stanza forms have cropped up because of how widely they have been used or the fame of the poet who is believed to have introduced the form to the world.
 Continue reading the following list of the most common stanza forms in the world of poetics based on line count.

 A monostich is a one-line stanza.
 It also refers to a one-line poem.
 It expresses a complete thought.